dancer1325/aws-sdk-java-v2/services-custom/dynamodb-enhanced/README.md

 ## Overview

-Mid-level DynamoDB mapper/abstraction for Java using the v2 AWS SDK.
+* == Mid-level DynamoDB mapper/abstraction -- for -- AWS SDK Java v2

 ## Getting Started

-All the examples below use a fictional Customer class.
-This class is completely made up and not part of this library.
-Any search or key values used are also completely arbitrary.
+* ALL the examples below use a fictional "Customer" class

 ### Initialization
-1. Create or use a java class for mapping records to and from the database table.
-At a minimum you must annotate the class so that it can be used as a DynamoDb bean, and also the property that represents the primary partition key of the table.
-Here's an example:-
+1. ".java" / map records <- to & from -> database table

    ```java
    @DynamoDbBean
    public class Customer {